vertisan/vertisan/README.md

 - **Terraform** - Provisioner for: Proxmox VMs, Cloud things, Vault, Cloudflare, SSO, etc.
 - **Cloudflare & Nginx Ingress** - DNS management & reverse proxy for services (K3s & standalone)
 - **Ansible** - Stateless provisioning for: K3s & Vault cluster setup, load balancer, etc.
-- **Prometheus & Grafana & Alertsmanager** - General monitoring of services and tools
+- **Prometheus & Grafana** - General monitoring of services and tools
 - **Actions Runner Controller (ARC)** - Self-hosted GitHub runners management
 - **HAProxy & Keepalived & Metallb** - Load balancers and VirtualIP

 <h4>Repositories</h4>

 The entire homelab infrastructure is of course maintained in the repositories available here: [VRS-Factory Homelab](https://github.com/vrsf-homelab).
-I have decided to use a GH organization to better organize them (I don't like overly "general" monoliths).
+I have decided to use a GH organization to organize them better (I don't like overly "general" monoliths).

 At this moment all repositories are private but if you want to see them, just let me know 🎃